hdShang/arxiv-daily/docs/cs-AI/2025-09-26/papers/250922516v1-truegradeai-retrieval-augmented-and-bias-resistant-ai-for-transparen.md

 ---
 layout: default
-title: TrueGradeAI: Retrieval-Augmented and Bias-Resistant AI for Transparent and Explainable Digital Assessments
+title: "TrueGradeAI: Retrieval-Augmented and Bias-Resistant AI for Transparent and Explainable Digital Assessments"
 ---

 # TrueGradeAI: Retrieval-Augmented and Bias-Resistant AI for Transparent and Explainable Digital Assessments